hl7ch/ch-etoc/temp/pages/_includes/usecase-english.md

 We have the following players:

 * Order placer: Health professional Dr. O. Rderplacer who is a GP in group practice “Happy Doctors”
-* Order filler: Radiology department of “Happy Hospital”
+* Order filler: Surgical department of “Happy Hospital”
-* Patient: Mr. S. Ufferer who needs a radiological exam.
+* Patient: Mr. S. Ufferer who needs a surgical intervention.

-Patient S. Ufferer has an appointment with Dr. O. Rderplacer in group practice "Happy Docotors": Dr. O. Rderplacer agrees with the patient that a chest x-ray is necessary which will be made at the x-ray department of “Happy Hospital”.
-Dr. O. Rderplacer writes a radiology order, which contains all necessary information and sends it to the radiology department of “Happy Hospital”.
-For comparison purposes, Dr. O. Rderplacer attaches images and reports made earlier.
+Patient S. Ufferer has an appointment with Dr. O. Rderplacer: He agrees with the patient that some surgery is necessary which will be made at the surgery department of “Happy Hospi-tal”.
+Dr. O. Rderplacer writes a referral which contains all necessary information and sends it to the surgery department of “Happy Hospital”.
+This includes existing x-rays and reports as well as lab results.
 He furhter aks for a copy of the report to be sent to the patient.

 ### Request for Results from earlier
-We have the following players:
+The players are:

-* Order placer: Health professional Dr. O. Rderplacer who is a GP in group practice “Happy Doctors”
+* Dr. O. Rderplacer who is a GP in group practice “Happy doctors”
-* Order filler: Radiology department of “Happy Hospital”
+* Surgery department at “Happy Hospital”
-* Patient: Mr. S. Ufferer who had a radiological exam (following the order of his former family docotor) six months ago.
+* Patient: Mr. S. Ufferer who was in “Happy Hospital” for surgery 2 or 3 years ago

-Patient S. Ufferer has an appointment with his new family doctor Dr. O. Rderplacer in group practice "Happy Docotors": Dr. O. Rderplacer asks he patient if he had once a chest x-rax.
-Patient S. Ufferer tells, that one had been made six months ago at the x-ray department of “Happy Hospital”.
-Dr. O. Rderplacer writes a request for the results of this exam and sends it to the radiology department of “Happy Hospital”.
-He furhter aks for a copy of the report to be sent to the patient.
+Dr. O. Rderplacer requests the discharche letter from "Happy Hospital".

+<i>Although one might prefer a name change for the GP (e.g. Dr. R. Equester; paying tribute to the fact that in general language it is a request rather than an order), we stay with the name of the GP as Dr. O. Rderplacer: with regard to the author, there is no conceptual difference between communication request, referral and order.<i>